Should You Become a Cruise Ship Nurse?

 3. Long Hours

 Cruise ship schedules vary, but you may have to work seven days a week.
 Sometimes, your shift can be 10 to 12 hours.
-If you’re not up to it, this lifestyle can wear you down after a while.
+It’s important to have self-care strategies at the ready, or this lifestyle can wear you down after a while.

 4. Homesickness